 In order to calculate the catastrophe risk for health insurance, three different stress scenarios are calculated.
 The scenarios include a) the mass accident risk, b) concentration risk for accidents and c) pandemic risks.
-The results of these scenarios are correlated into one catastrophe risk.
-As at end-of-year 2022, the health catastrophe risk profile of the company (other than those risks similar to non-life, covered by the partial internal model) only included the mass accident risk.

 Material underwriting concentrations exist in non-life underwriting risk, in particular regarding catastrophe risk, as explained below.
 It is noted on the other hand that the probability of a catastrophic event causing a major loss due to this risk concentration is low, furthermore the risk for the company is strongly reduced via reinsurance arrangements covering catastrophic losses.